LIVE STATE EVOLUTION

 What inputs and outputs does this simulation produce, and how do we export results?

 Inputs typically include the operation configuration—well profile or trajectory, fluid properties, equipment and tool states, boundary conditions, and rate or pressure schedules.
 Outputs and KPIs capture the scenario’s hydraulic, mechanical, and fluid responses, including pressure and flow behavior across the system, evolving fluid properties, and equipment performance.
-Results also define , event detection, and time-based cause-and-effect responses to operator actions.
-Detailed datasets, replays, and assessment metrics can be exported for engineering review, training records, or planning documentation
+Results also capture event detection and time-based cause-and-effect responses to operator actions.
+Detailed datasets, replays, and assessment metrics can be exported for engineering review, training records, or planning documentation.

 What are the security, access control, and support expectations for enterprise deployment?

 Enterprise deployments support role-based access control, secure authentication, and encryption of data in transit and at rest.
-The platform can be deployed on-premise, in private cloud, or in an isolated environment(s) to meet operational and regulatory requirements.
+The platform can be deployed on-premises, in a private cloud, or in an isolated environment to meet operational and regulatory requirements.
 Support is provided under defined SLA tiers, with controlled release management and long-term support options available for production environments.